aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/kba-how-to-run-support-info-tool.md

 ## Step 1: Find and Open the Tool

-The Support Info Tool may be available in one of these ways:
+The IT Diagnostic Tool may be available in one of these ways:

 1. As a desktop shortcut prepared by IT Support.